-This is a very crucial process.
+This is a very crucial process to understand Android Internals.
 It is where the directories such as /dev, /sys, /proc are mounted.
 This is also the place where init.rc script is executed.

 Init process also starts the daemons such as bluetooth daemon, adb daemon etc. These handle low level hardware interface including radio interface.